the0neWhoKnocks/release-script/js/README.md

 # For Node Projects
 ---

-## Install
+## Pre-Install

 **Prerequisites**:
 - Your repo is already set up.
-The script keys off of info in your `package.json` and your git config.
+The script keys off of info in your `package.json` and your `git` config.
 - You have `curl` installed.
 Otherwise the install/update scripts can't download the release script files.
 - If you want to publish releases:
    - On **GitHub**, you'll need to set up a [Personal Access Token](https://github.com/settings/tokens).